What is Content Marketing?

 Your goal is to create trust in your brand by answering questions that your customers are searching for.

 For instance, if you are an online grocery store, and people are searching, “Which fruits are in season?” you can write a blog post around the top 10 seasonal fruits.
-You’re not necessarily pushing your brand, but you’re pulling in a potential customer who is learning something/ getting value from your content and might eventually purchase from you.
+Here, you’re not necessarily pushing your brand.
+Instead, you’re pulling in a potential customer who is learning something/ getting value from your content and might eventually purchase from you.

 Why is it Important?